03 Using R syntax

 url_license.txt

-which contains the url/link to the license’ text such as “https://creativecommons.org/licenses/by/4.0/”. - Add an additional .txt file to the folder named
+which contains the url/link to the license’s text such as “https://creativecommons.org/licenses/by/4.0/”. - Add an additional .txt file to the folder named

 text_license.txt